jctadros/background/README.md

   <img src="/testimages/ROI_GEN_2.gif" width="276" height="276">
 </p>

 2. `interpolate.py` is a basic linear interpolation scheme.
 At each pixel the background is linearly interpolated in the four main directions based on the mean of its four neighboring pixels.
 The background is interpolated from the boundary inwards in an onion-layer manner.
-The file name and version are loaded through both the `-fn`, `-v` arguments:
+The file name and version are loaded through both the `-fn`, `-roi` arguments:
   - `-fn` file name
-  - `-v` version of the image
+  - `-roi` version of the image
 `interpolate.py` will also create different directories and store the image and mask as well as the position of the target patch at each iteration for future use.
 The version of the image masking the source is `0` by default, other versions are designated for the masking of other parts of the image using the `ROI_SYN.py` script.

 <p float='center'>